xaca/talks/25 - Georgia Tech - Lesson 7 - Channels/readme.md

 - What's going to be your first distribution channel?
 - How your business it's going to make money?
 How is or would be your channel economics?

+## Some Ideas from lesson 7

+## Final thoughs

+- Choose few channels to start, just one it's ok
+- Remember how your company it's going to make money
+- Be minimalist, use few words, canvas model it's just one page proposition
+- A free o cheaper channel doesn't mean bad quiality or bad idea
+- A expensive channel maybe it's not a good idea to start, look for free options
+- Everything it's related in your business model
+- Everything it's important to your company to exist

 ## Referents

 - [Airbnb - Business Model](https://www.prismetric.com/airbnb-business-model/)